Pedigree Hampshire Down rams have become the latest members to join our Estate.

 We are joining forces with Rowse Honey on a major conservation project to create a sustainable nectar source for local wild bees and other pollinators, as well as introducing new habitats for insects and birds, in and around our Oxfordshire estate.

-Our rural team has completed planting the first of nine new woodlands on our Oxfordshire Estate.
+Our Rural Team has completed planting the first of nine new woodlands on our Oxfordshire Estate.

 We are looking to recruit a new Head Gardener – the first time the role has become vacant in 40 years.